 Translations

 We welcome translations of fiction, nonfiction, poetry, and drama (including excerpts from novels or from full-length plays).
-Whenever possible, we also publish the piece in the original language.
-We need written permission of the writer whose work has been translated.
+Please submit the original text along with your translation.
+If we wish to publish the translation, we’ll need written permission from the writer.

 Art